 What To Expect After Treatment

 After an atherectomy, you will be moved to a recovery room or to the coronary care unit.
 Your heart rate, pulse, and blood pressure will be closely monitored, and the catheter insertion site will be checked for bleeding.
 To prevent bleeding, you may have a large bandage or a compression device on the catheter insertion site.
-You will be instructed to keep your leg straight if the insertion site is in your groin area.
+You will likely stay one night in the hospital.

 After atherectomy you will most likely take medicine, such as aspirin and another antiplatelet such as clopidogrel, to help prevent the formation of blood clots.